EolnMsuk/AntiDarkSword-rootful/README.md

 # AntiDarkSword ⚔️ (Rootful)

-AntiDarkSword is an advanced iOS security tweak designed to harden jailbroken devices against WebKit and iMessage-based exploits.
+AntiDarkSword is an advanced iOS security tweak designed to harden jailbroken devices against WebKit (browser) and iMessage-based exploits.
 Built on a modernized, zero-crash architecture, it significantly reduces your device's attack surface by neutralizing common vectors used in one-click and zero-click attacks without compromising system stability.

 -----